 Yes, absolutely.
 In fact, one of the things I teach in my muscle testing course is how to address symptoms using muscle testing.
-First you detect if there's a stress and then you did check what type of stress it is, whether it's a physical stress, chemical stress, mental emotional stress or some other type of stress.
-And then if say them the muscle test, told you that it was a physical stress, then you can do some more testing to determine what what the source of that physical stress um I have a tendency Not to worry about the source talk so much as to rather I worry about how to either remove or lessen the stress.
-Because, like Hans selye said, Who's the father who coined the term stress and the way we use it today?
+First you detect if there's a stress and then you detect what type of stress it is, whether it's a physical stress, chemical stress, mental emotional stress or some other type of stress.
+And then if pay them the muscle test, told you that it was a physical stress, then you can do some more testing to determine what what the source of that physical stress I have a tendency not to worry about the source talk so much as to rather I worry about how to either remove For less than the stress because like Hans selye said, Who's the father who coined the term stress and the way we use it today?
 Today? beforehand, Sally, we use stresses in material science.
 Well, how much stress can this material take before?
 Yeah, but it's the same thing.
-How much stress can we take, before we blow a gasket before we collapse, and we only have a certain amount of stress that we can take, I can liken it to a bucket, we put all the stress in there, whether it's physical stress, mental emotional stress, chemical stress.
-And when our buckets are relatively empty, in we can, we can handle a lot.
-But when our buckets are toward the top, easier to start, then start expressing symptoms.

-Presumably, bucket has a small hole in it somewhere.
+How much stress can we take, before we blow a gasket before we collapse, and we only have a certain amount of stress and we can take, I can liken it to a bucket, we put all the stress in there, whether it's physical stress, mental, emotional stress, chemical stress.
+And when our buckets are relatively empty, we can, we can handle a lot.
+But when our buckets are, toward the top, easier to start, then start expressing symptoms, presumably, has a small hole in it somewhere.
 So the stress can gradually diminish over time.

 Yeah, there's ways to empty your bucket for sure.
-And the muscles are used the muscle testing to figure out how to empty your bucket basically.
+And the muscle or use the muscle testing to figure out how to empty your bucket basically.

 Okay.
-Hopefully, we can get the details out in a minute.
+Hopefully, we can get the details in a minute.
 But Hannah asked a question a little while ago.
-She said she's really interested in what you do, and wonders if there are any good quality systematic reviews that you'd recommend on the reliability of muscle testing, and any papers that you'd recommend on the efficacy of muscle testing, and what you use as an outcome measure.
-And maybe the references you can share with us afterwards.
-And I can send those out separately.
+She said she's really interested in what you do, and wonders if there are any good quality systematic reviews that you'd recommend on the reliability of muscle testing.
+And any papers that you'd recommend on the efficacy of muscle testing, and what you use as an outcome measure.
+Maybe the references you can share with us afterwards, and I can send those out separately.

-Yeah, so last questions easiest to answer the outcome measure is actual truth.
+Yeah, so last questions, easiest answer the outcome measure is actual truth.
 We compare the actual truth to the results of the muscle test.
 And we calculated accuracy by the percent correct.
 Meaning How many did the the practitioner get?
 Right?

-Okay, what sort of question would you ask?
+Okay, what what sort of question would you ask?